Fnatte/reddit-digest/backlog.md

 - Login with telegram in the editor, no need to subscribe to things?
 - Update a digest, how without auth?
 - Google Analytics
+- Add validation for creating and updating a digest
+- Somehow disable scheduling bailouts in development
+- Provide some more information about the digest schedule when subscribing